Great Lakes Region PFAS Scoping and Competitive Research

 Per- and polyfluoroalkyl substances (PFAS) are a suite of more than 90 manufactured “forever chemicals” that are persistent in nature and toxic to many organisms.
 There are several angles to tackling this issue: for example, state and tribal agencies are monitoring for PFAS and related chemicals, and scientists are learning about their effects on environmental and human health.
 While it seems key for all to reduce their exposure to these chemicals, there are likely unknown challenges associated with any given at-risk group related to, for example, understanding the full extent of their risk, or remediating nearby contaminated sites.
 Through this initiative, Illinois-Indiana Sea Grant will lead a regional research effort to fill in key knowledge gaps related to social or economic impacts of PFAS exposure or remediation.
 Expected outputs from this work include a report from a regional scoping effort, a competitive request for research proposals, and support of four research projects.

 This project is supported by a grant from the National Sea Grant Office and NOAA.
-Scoping activities will take place in early 2023.
-The competitive research opportunity is expected to open in May 2023, with projects to be completed by September 2025.
+Scoping activities took place in March 2023.
+A report detailing the results from the scoping sessions and a follow-up survey can be found here.
+The competitive research opportunity was open from May through July 2023.
+The Request for Proposals can be found here.
+A list of the research projects recommended for funding is expected to be available by September 30, 2023.

 Goals and Mission